21 August 2021

 You'll learn the basics of programming, as well as common elements of game development, such as the game loop, animations, sounds and sprites, and collision handling.
 In small groups you and your fellow students will design and develop a game during the week.
 You will mostly work on development during the workshop, while short lectures will be given to illustrate certain game development topics.

-The summer school is offered by HKU University of the Arts Utrecht, and the Utrecht Center for Game Research.
+The summer school is offered by the Utrecht Center for Game Research in close collaboration with the HKU University of the Arts Utrecht.

-The aim of the course is to provide the students experience and an understanding of various aspects in the design and development of games.
-The students get hands-on experience in designing and programming of games.
+The aim of the course is to provide you with experience and an understanding of various aspects in the design and development of games.
+You will obtain hands-on experience in designing and programming of games.

 on course website